nas5w/interview-guide/docs/questions-for-the-company.md

 ## When to ask questions

 Hopefully every interviewer with whom you speak will give you a chance to ask questions.
 Often, this comes at the end of an interview session.
 This is a great opportunity to learn about the company and whether you would want to work there.
-Definitely have at least a few questiosn for each interviewer, even if you ask the same questions to a couple different interviewers.
+Definitely have at least a few questions for each interviewer, even if you ask the same questions to a couple different interviewers.
 From their perspective, it's a red flag when a candidate doesn't have any questions (how interested could this candidate be?).

 ## What to ask